darkhz/bluetuith/documentation/03_Usage/01_Command_Line_Options.md

 - [adapter](#adapter): Specify an adapter to use.
 - [list-adapters](#list-adapters): List available adapters.
+- [adapter-states](#adapter-states): Specify adapter states to enable/disable.
+- [connect-bdaddr](#connect-bdaddr): Specify device address to connect.
+- [confirm-on-quit](#confirm-on-quit): Ask for confirmation before quitting the application.
+- [no-warning](#no-warning): Do not display warnings when the application has initialized.
 - [receive-dir](#receive-dir): Specify a directory to store received files.
 - [gsm-apn](#gsm-apn): Specify GSM APN to connect to.
 - [gsm-number](#gsm-number): Specify GSM number to dial.